Radio Interview with T. Hetzel about Sharp Blue Search of Flame on 4/20/2016:

 Zilka Joseph's work is influenced by Indian and Western cultures and by her Bene Israel roots.
 She was awarded a Zell Fellowship (MFA program) and the Elsie Choy Lee Scholarship (Centre for the Education of Women) from the University of Michigan.
 She has received many award nominations, honors, participated in literary festivals and readings, and has been featured on several radio programs and online interviews.
 Her work has appeared in POETRY, Poetry Daily, The Writers’ Chronicle, Frontier Poetry, Kenyon Review Online, Michigan Quarterly Review, Asia Literary Review, Cha, Poetry at Sangam, Pratik, The Beltway Poetry Quarterly, Review Americana, Gastronomica, and in anthologies such as Cheers To Muses: Contemporary Works by Asian American Women, Uncommon Core, RESPECT: The Poetry of Detroit Music, Matwaala Anthology of Poets from South Asia (which she co-edited), 101 Jewish Poems for the Third Millennium and The Kali Project.
 Her chapbooks, Lands I Live In and What Dread, were nominated for a PEN America Beyond Borders and a Pushcart award respectively.
 Sharp Blue Search of Flame, her book of poems published by Wayne State University Press was a finalist for the Foreword INDIES Book Award.
 Her third chapbook Sparrows and Dust won a Best Indie Book Award and has been nominated for a Pushcart.
-In Our Beautiful Bones, her most recent book, is a Foreword INDIES Book Award finalist, and has had been nominated for a Pushcart, A PEN, and a Michigan Notable Book Award.
+In Our Beautiful Bones, her most recent book, is a Foreword INDIES Book Award finalist, and has had been nominated for a Pushcart, A PEN, Griffin, and the National Book Award.
 She was born in Mumbai, lived in Kolkata, and now lives in Ann Arbor, USA.
 She teaches creative writing workshops, and is a freelance editor and manuscript advisor.
 She is dedicated to coaching, lifting up every writer she works with, and creating a unique community of writers/students wherever she lives and teaches.

-Zilka Joseph has been nominated twice for a Pushcart prize and recently for a Best of the Net award.
+Zilka Joseph has been nominated several times for a Pushcart prize, PEN, and for a Best of the Net award.
 Her work has appeared (or is forthcoming) in POETRY, Poetry Daily, Mantis, Kenyon Review Online, Michigan Quarterly Review, Asia Literary Review, Frontier Poetry, CHA, Solstice, COG Literary Journal, Quiddity, Poetry at Sangam, Pratik, The Beltway Poetry Quarterly, Review Americana, Gastronomica, Cutthroat, Rattle, The MacGuffin, The Paterson Literary Review, pacificREVIEW, Third Wednesday, Cheers To Muses: An Anthology of Contemporary Works by Asian American Women, and in anthologies such as RESPECT: An Anthology of Detroit Music Poetry, 101 Jewish Poems for the Third Millennium, The Kali Project, and Uncommon Core: Poems for Living and Learning, a Neutral Zone Anthology.
 She has won several honors including the Elsie Choy Lee Scholarship from the Center for Education of Women, a Zell Fellowship, and the Michael S. Gutterman prize in poetry from the University of Michigan.

 Her first chapbook Lands I Live In (Mayapple Press, 2007) was nominated for a PEN America Beyond Margins award, and her second chapbook What Dread (2011) which was a semi finalist in Finishing Line Press’ New Women’s Voices contest, was nominated for a Pushcart.
 Her first full-length collection of poems Sharp Blue Search of Flame was published by Wayne State University Press (2016) and was a finalist for the Foreword INDIES Book Awards.
 Her most recent chapbook Sparrows and Dust was published by Ridgeway Press in March 2021, and has won a Best Indie Books Award.
 In Our Beautiful Bones, her most recent book was a finalist for the Wheelbarrow Award from Michigan State University and from Galileo Press.
 It was published in August by Mayapple Press, and has been nominated for several awards.